jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 ### What about other types?

 After experimenting with this a bit, I realized that arrays and strings weren't supported by the function I had so far.
-No biggie because the standard library gives us examples how to overload this for Arrays and Strings, or more appropriately maybe, CharSequences.
+No biggie because the standard library gives us examples of how to overload this for Arrays and Strings, or more appropriately, CharSequences.
 I don't know if this is the best way to do it, but it seems to work:

 ```kotlin
 fun <T, K> frequencyMap2(arrOfThings: Array<T>, keySelector: (T) -> K): Map<K, Int> =